-Doubt your doubts before you doubt your faith.
+Doubt your doubts before you doubt your hope.

-That’s the super-short version of my advice for those moments when nothing seems to be going as planned—when everything you want seems out of reach.
+That’s the super-short version of my advice for those moments when nothing seems to be going as planned in the days and weeks ahead—when everything you want seems out of reach.

 Yes, just be right where you are, with an open mind.